Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Media
-The fortune god .png was taken from a collection of free to use clipart for designers at [PNGGuru](https://www.pngguru.com/).
+The fortune god .png image was taken from a collection of free to use clipart for designers at [PNGGuru](https://www.pngguru.com/).

 ### Acknowledgements